yggilabs/games/Combating Combat.md

 <p>Chief: I want to get eyes on Duke and the servants.
 I look in all the windows on the ground floor and I climb up to the second floor to get a look in there too.</p>
 <p>DM: Are you being more sneaky or observant?</p>
 <p>Chief: Sneaky.</p>
-<p>DM: Okay, roll stealth and we’ll put your station at stake. pick a tier.</p>
+<p>DM: Okay, roll stealth and we'll put your station at stake. pick a tier.</p>
 <p>Chief: Whats the difference between one and two here?</p>
-<p>DM: One is, they see you and recognize you from somewhere but they can’t quite place you, next time they see you they will figure it out.
+<p>DM: One is, they see you and recognize you from somewhere but they can't quite place you, next time they see you they will figure it out.
 Two is, they remember meeting you when you were here before.</p>
-<p>Chief: I’m gonna go with one.</p>
+<p>Chief: I'm gonna go with one.</p>
 <p>Chief: My stealth is fourteen.</p>
 <p>(<strong>encounter challenge</strong> is reduced by 1 down to 5, Chief loses station)</p>
 <p>DM: You do your job, you see The Duke is his library reading and taking notes.
 There are two servants in the kitchen preparing dinner.
 However, while you are looking around one of the servants steps outside and catches a glimpse of the side of your face before you can get clear.
-What’s everyone else up to?</p>
+What's everyone else up to?</p>
 <p>Clara: I seduce him!
 I want him to leave the library and be distracted for a while.</p>
 <p>DM: Okay, what do you do?</p>
 <p>Clara: I pull out my lyre and stand outside the window and just start singing. loudly!</p>
 <p>DM: Sounds like performance, wager something about your self.</p>
-<p>Clara: If my innate talent isn’t enough for him I will weave some magic in too.
+<p>Clara: If my innate talent isn't enough for him I will weave some magic in too.
 I will gamble a second level spell slot.
-Also, I’m using up a bardic inspiration on myself.</p>
+Also, I'm using up a bardic inspiration on myself.</p>
 <p>Clara: Nineteen performance.</p>
 <p>(<strong>encounter challenge</strong> is reduced by 2 down to 3)</p>
 <p>DM: You play your song and nothing happens for a time.
 Then you see him come out to the window scowling and he throws them open.
 You can see hes about to yell and then he looks down and recognizes you.
 His face lights up and smiles at you warmly.</p>
-<p>DM (The Duke): I’ll be right down!</p>
+<p>DM (The Duke): I'll be right down!</p>
 <p>DM: A moment later you see him in the front door.</p>
 <p>DM (The Duke): Have you decided to take me up on that offer?</p>
 <p>Clara: I was in the area and you are always going on about how great a cook Smithers is.</p>
 <p>DM: So, the duke welcomes you in.
 I think he makes small talk and he brings you over to the dining room.
 He says he needs to make sure they prepare another serving and leaves you there to go to the kitchen.
 What about you Rondo?</p>
 <p>Rondo: You said the window was open, I want to climb up there and look through all the books.</p>
 <p>DM: Make an Investigation check.
 I seems like you are trying to be fast about this. climbing up the window and looking through the shelves.
 I think you should risk some ki.
 Since they are easy to recover three ki can count as a tier two resource.</p>
-<p>Rondo: That’s a 6.</p>
+<p>Rondo: That's a 6.</p>
 <p>(<strong>encounter challenge</strong> is not reduced, Rondo loses 3 ki)</p>
 <p>DM: You gracefully vault up the side of the building and swiftly move around the room.
-But, you can’t seem to figure out the sorting system so you are looking through each book one by one.
-It’s takes way longer than you want but you eventually spot the book.
+But, you can't seem to figure out the sorting system so you are looking through each book one by one.
+It's takes way longer than you want but you eventually spot the book.
 Mark off the ki too.
 Lets go back to Clara to see if she bought you some time.</p>
 <p>DM: As you sit down to dinner with Duke Ellington III, a servant enters and begins to whisper in his ear.
 His eyes shift to Clara and grow cold for a moment despite his jovial mien.
-‘I’m so glad you could join me for dinner.’
+'I'm so glad you could join me for dinner.'
 He offers courteously.
 What do you do?</p>
 <p>Clara: I mostly want to stall.
 So, make him think that he has a shot and just eat slowly.</p>
 <p>DM: This is diplomacy but, at disadvantage.
 Pick some stuff to risk.</p>
 <p>Clara: Gold.
-If this goes poorly I’ll donate some money to his charity that turns orphans into buskers or whatever it is they do.
-I’ll make it a hundred gold for tier two.
-And I’m using inspiration to cancel the disadvantage.
-And I’m weaving magic into my words with bardic inspiration.</p>
+If this goes poorly I'll donate some money to his charity that turns orphans into buskers or whatever it is they do.
+I'll make it a hundred gold for tier two.
+And I'm using inspiration to cancel the disadvantage.
+And I'm weaving magic into my words with bardic inspiration.</p>
 <p>Clara: Even without disadvantage I still rolled a one.
-So, it’s only seventeen.</p>
+So, it's only seventeen.</p>
 <p>(<strong>encounter challenge</strong> is reduced by 2 down to 1)</p>
 <p>DM: Sure, plus sixteen.
 Seems balanced.
 What are you doing Rondo?</p>
-<p>Chief: I want to distract the people in the kitchen so dinner doesn’t happen.</p>
+<p>Chief: I want to distract the people in the kitchen so dinner doesn't happen.</p>
 <p>DM: How do you do that?</p>
 <p>Chief: I will come to the door in disguise so they are too busy talking to me to cook.
 I will use disguise self.</p>
 <p>Clara: We only need a tier one by the way.</p>
-<p>DM: Okay that’s deception.
+<p>DM: Okay that's deception.
 I think you can risk your station again and upgrade it to the tier two result.
-But, I’ll give you advantage if you use disguise self twice and tell me about two different disguises.</p>
+But, I'll give you advantage if you use disguise self twice and tell me about two different disguises.</p>
 <p>Rondo: Sure, I first come by as a mid summer solstice fireworks vendor.
-I’ll use prestidigitation to give them a sample display.
+I'll use prestidigitation to give them a sample display.
 About 5 minutes later I come back in priest vestments.
 You know how normally the right side of the robe goes over the left side?
 Mine are the other way because I come from The Church of The Left-Handed One.
 I tell them about how everything they do is almost correct but also the exact opposite of correct.</p>
 <p>DM: Wrong?</p>
 <p>Chief: Yeah, but more ambiguous.</p>
 <p>DM: Okay, just roll you have your advantage.</p>